Quantitative stochastic homogenization and large-scale regularity: The Meyers L(2+delta) estimate

 \begin{corollary} Under the assumptions of Lemma~\ref{l.Caccioppoli appendix}, there exists~$C(d,\Lambda) < \infty$ such that

 \end{corollary} \begin{proof} By the Sobolev-Poincar\'e inequality,

 Plugging this into~\eqref{e.Caccioppoli appendix} gives the result. \end{proof}

 It is a basic real analytic fact that a reverse H\"older inequality like~\eqref{e.rev holder appendix} implies a small improvement of integrability.
-This is formalized in the following lemma, which is usually attributed to Gehring.
+This is formalized in the following lemma, which is usually attributed to Gehring. \begin{lemma}[Gehring's lemma] Fix~$p\in(2,\infty)$, $q \in (1,2)$, $K\geq 1$, and $R>0$.
+Suppose that $f \in L^2(B_R)$, $g \in L^p(B_R)$ and that $f$ satisfies the following reverse H\"older inequality, whenever $B_r(z) \subset B_R$,